rizac/eGSIM/README.md

    https://ultimatedjango.com/learn-django/lessons/understanding-apps/)

 In eGSIM we have a project (root directory) named "egsim" two apps: "api" and "gui".
-Whereas the latter is simply a package housing frontedn code, urls and view, the former also housed databse models and it is thus technically speaking the only app of the project.
+Whereas the latter is simply a package housing frontend code, urls and view, the former also housed database models, and it is thus technically speaking the only app of the project.
 Note that "api" is not the only used app (see `INSTALLED_APPS` in the settings file, among which we enabled the `admin` app visualizable through the [Admin panel](#admin-panel)).

-Most ofthe management commands we are about to see are command line applications invokable from the terminal: remember that **The DJANGO_SETTINGS_MODULE environment variable in the examples below is not the value to be given in production**, where a
+Most of the management commands we are about to see are command line applications invokable from the terminal: remember that **The DJANGO_SETTINGS_MODULE environment variable in the examples below is not the value to be given in production**, where a